Professor of Music and Chair, Horton School of Music

 Musicianship Skills Entrance Assessment

-Prospective music students are required to complete a Musicianship Skills Entrance Assessment.
-Students will complete this assessment at their live-audition, or during their summer Preregistration appointment.
+Incoming music students are required to complete a brief Musicianship Skills Entrance Assessment.
+Students will complete this assessment during summer Preregistration.
 This assessment is given in two parts to examine the student’s theory knowledge: written theory skills and aural/sight singing abilities.
-The assessment will be offered at two separate hour blocks on each live-audition day.
 The following resources may be helpful in preparation for the Musicianship Skills Entrance Assessment:

 We encourage all prospective music students to use these resources to be as successful as possible in the Musicianship Skills Entrance Assessment.
 If there are any questions regarding the requirements of the Musicianship Skills Entrance Assessment, please contact us.